mvysny/vaadin-boot/README.md

 }
 ```

-Place the file here: `src/main/resources/webapp/WEB-INF/quickstart-web.xml`.
+Place the file here: `src/main/resources/webapp/WEB-INF/quickstart-web.xml`, and commit it to git.
 From now on,
 Jetty should read the QuickStart config and skip the classpath scanning automatically,
 you just need to set the `dumpQuickstartWeb` flag to false.